mxro/maxrohde-web/content/posts/2015/2015-01-29-free-cloud-crm-for-small-business/index.md

 ---
-title: 'Free Cloud CRM for Small Business'
-date: '2015-01-29'
 categories:
-  - 'productivity'
+- productivity
+date: "2015-01-29"
+primaryBlog: maxrohde.com
 tags:
-  - 'productivity'
+- productivity
+title: Free Cloud CRM for Small Business
 ---

 I had a brief look around today for Cloud-based (SaaS) CRM solutions which are free and of use for small businesses and startups.